-If you are not able to keep your property, there may still be options available other than foreclosure, such as selling your home for less than the balance or transferring the property title back to us in exchange for cash or a lease.
+If you are not able to keep your property, there may still be options available other than foreclosure, such as selling your home for less than the balance owed or deeding your property back to the owner of the loan, who may offer a cash relocation incentive and the possibility of a three- or twelve-month leaseback option at the current market rent rate.
 Some options may even offer cash incentives to help you move and transition into different housing.
 There may be tax consequences if the owner of your mortgage forgives any part of your outstanding loan balance or provides payment of relocation expenses.
 Consult your accountant or tax advisor about possible tax liability.

 Please note that the result of either of these options is that you will no longer own your home.